 James Chadwick was a gynecologist and professor of gynecology at Harvard Medical School.
-In 1873, he established a free dispensary for the treatment of diseases of women.
+In October of 1873, he established a free dispensary for the treatment of diseases of women.
 In 1875 he established the Boston Medical Library and served as the librarian from its inception until his death.
 He was described by Oliver Wendell Holmes as the “untiring, imperturbable, tenacious, impressible, all-subduing agitator, who neither rested nor let others rest until the success of the library project was assured.”
 An active proponent of cremation, he reorganized the New England Cremation Society, assisted in the building of a model crematory and chapel near Boston, and served as president of the Massachusetts Cremation Society.

-By the 1906-1907 winter season, it was the home of Frank Brewer Bemis and his wife, Marion Wells (Cumings) Bemis.
+By the 1906-1907 winter season, 270 Clarendon was the home of Frank Brewer Bemis and his wife, Marion Wells (Cumings) Bemis.
 They had lived at 257 Marlborough during the previous season.
 They also maintained a home at Beverly Farms.
 Frank Bemis was a banker and also a noted book collector.
 They continued to live at 270 Clarendon until August of 1908, when they purchased and moved to 128 Beacon.

 Maynard Ladd was a pediatrician.
 Anna Coleman Ladd was a noted sculptor who maintained her studio at the house.
 Triton Babies, now in the Public Garden, was her work.
 She also was the author of two novels.